Inria-Empenn/narps_open_pipelines/docs/README.md

 * :goggles: [description](/docs/description.md) tells you how to get convenient descriptions of the pipelines, as written by the teams involved in NARPS.
 * :microscope: [testing](/docs/testing.md) details the testing features of the project, i.e.: how is the code tested ?
 * :package: [ci-cd](/docs/ci-cd.md) contains the information on how continuous integration and deployment (knowned as CI/CD) is set up.
+* :vertical_traffic_light: [status](/docs/status.md) contains the information on how to get the work progress status for a pipeline.